 Smart Diagnostic Tools are available, although adoption by HVAC Contractors in CT is unknown, but probably relatively low.

-Non-embedded FDD options are not readily available with the recent discontinuation of the Sensi Predict product.
+Non-embedded FDD options are not readily available with the recent discontinuation of the Sensi Predict product – limiting the applicability of the measure to lost opportunities for the time being.

 Energy Savings and Cost-effectiveness